-"L. H. Pierson of Vernal says the people out there are most thoroughly digusted with the service of the Unitah rallway and are anxious for the mail route and stage line from Price to be re-established." says the Eastern Utah Advocate.
-"In fact, a petition for a mail route from Price out is at this time being circulated and almost unani-mously signed at Vernal.
+"L. H. Pierson of Vernal says the people out there are most thoroughly digusted with the service of the Uintah digusted with the service of the Uintah railway and are anxious for the mail route and stage line from Price to be re-established." says the Eastern Utah Advocate, "In fact, a petition for a mail route from Price out is at this time being circulated and almost unani-mously signed at Vernal.
 That city was recently without mail for 10 days, while two or three days is not an un-common thing.

-while two or three days is not an un-common thing.
+Never during the many years that the mail and express went out from Price

 Never during the many years that the mail and express went out from Price by stage was there a delay of more than a few hours.
 People along the route from here to Vernal are as anx-ious for the change as is the more popu-lous town of Vernal.
 The freighters in this week are to lift their own bills of lading at the Rio Grande Western depot, having tired of present forward-ing methods at Price.

-There is a movement at Vernal and the settlements beyond Myton to get settlements beyond Mytor to get way of outside telephone connection by way of Price, this service of the Uintah railway being worse, if possible, than its rail-road facilities."
+There is a movement at Vernal and the settlements beyond Myton to get